Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | March 2019

 You’ve heard about B vitamins, but why are they important?

-While each of the eight members of the B vitamin family is responsible for a different set of functions in the body, they all share the collective role of supporting your energy levels.*
+While each of the eight members of the B vitamin family is responsible for a different set of functions in the body, they all share the collective role of supporting cellular energy production.*

 B12: Energy Powerhouse

 B12 is a powerful member of the family- a matriarch who doesn’t always get the credibility she deserves.
-With a major role in supporting optimal cellular energy,* Vitamin B12 is crucial for:
+With a major role in supporting optimal cellular energy in the body,* Vitamin B12 is crucial for: